 Why Do Cats Purr?

-The experts at Pets Webmd just go ahead and admit we know the least about this behavior than other cat sounds.
-Although it can be to communicate happiness, there are other reasons as well.
+The experts at WebMD just go ahead and admit we know the least about this behavior than other cat sounds.
+Although it can be used to communicate happiness, there are other reasons as well.

 Are Cats Nocturnal?